rancher/rancher-docs/docs/reference-guides/best-practices/rancher-server/tips-for-scaling-rancher.md

 The largest bottleneck when scaling Rancher is resource growth in the local Kubernetes cluster.
 The local cluster contains information for all downstream clusters.
 Many operations that apply to downstream clusters will create new objects in the local cluster and require computation from handlers running in the local cluster.

 ### Managing Your Object Counts
-ETCD eventually encounters limitations to the number of a single Kubernetes resource type it can store.
+etcd eventually encounters limitations to the number of a single Kubernetes resource type it can store.
 These exact numbers are not well documented.
 From internal observations we usually see performance issues once a single resource type's object count exceeds 60k, and often that type is Rolebindings.

 Rolebindings are created in the local cluster as a side effect of many operations.